neuralvis/elpa-mirror/stable-melpa/counsel-etags-readme.txt

   `counsel-etags-grep' to grep
-  `counsel-etags-grep-current-directory' to grep in current directory `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two step tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags
+  `counsel-etags-grep-current-directory' to grep in current directory `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two steps tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags

 Tips: